nebulaadev/nebulaaMacro/README.md

 How to use:

-Extract Resources.zip in a folder
+Extract resources.zip in a folder
 Insert macro.exe and uploader.exe in said folder
 Start macro.exe
 Check Settings > Setup Help to setup the macro